AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-sign-modules.md

   </tr>
   <tr>
    <td role="rowheader">Record ID (Example: Account ID)</td>
-   <td>Enter or map the ID&nbsp;of the record you want to retrieve related records for.</td>
+   <td>Enter or map the ID of the record you want to retrieve related records for.</td>
   </tr>
   <tr>
    <td role="rowheader">Other fields</td>